 A reluctant investor’s guide to understanding bitcoin

 Among the list of sweeping changes Trump has promised when he is sworn in as the next President of the United States are specific initiatives that support bitcoin, including retaining bitcoin as a government-held reserve.
-Accordingly, the price of bitcoin has been breaking records, with forecasts it will be at US$100,000 by year end.
+Accordingly, the price of bitcoin has been breaking records, and surpassed the US$100,000 mark.
 Regardless of your previous thoughts on bitcoin, it’s worth understanding the basics, as it is clearly here to stay.

 Many investors have, understandably, given bitcoin a wide berth, with its price ascension, volatility and lack of intrinsic value conjuring allusions to tulip mania and other speculative bubbles.
 However, the SEC ruling in the US earlier this year provided a crucial turning point for the cryptocurrency, establishing bitcoin as a legitimate asset, and paving the way for a flurry of bitcoin ETFs in the US and locally on the ASX.
 We could now be at the dawn of another pivotal moment for bitcoin, along with the broader asset class known as digital assets, with the forthcoming Trump presidency.